railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

    Unlike most software for production management, Open ERP manages services as well as stockable products.
-   So it's possible to put products of type :guilabel:`Service` in a bill of materials.
+   So it is possible to put products of type :guilabel:`Service` in a bill of materials.
-   These don't appear in the production order but their requirements will be taken into account.
+   These do not appear in the production order but their requirements will be taken into account.

-   If they're defined as :guilabel:`Make to Order` Open ERP will generate a task for the manufacture or a subcontract order for the operations.
+   If they are defined as :guilabel:`Make to Order` Open ERP will generate a task for the manufacture or a subcontract order for the operations.
    The behaviour will depend on the supply method configured on the product form :guilabel:`Buy` or :guilabel:`Produce`.